 A short drive through the city takes us to the impressive seventh-century ruins of Zvartnots Cathedral, the churches of Hripsime and Gayane and then Echmiadzin.
 The main cathedral sits among hedges and lawns, where clergy in dark robes sit in theological debate with Mount Ararat as the backdrop.
 In the gardens, there are many fine khachkars (carved cross stones) and bell towers.
 Due to renovation works, the cathedral may continue to be closed during 2023 and so we may only be able to view it from outside.
 Next stop is Echmiadzin cathedral, the religious centre of the Armenian Apostolic Church.
 We'll have lunch at Machanents House, on one of the oldest streets of Echmiadzin and part of cultural heart of the town.

 Back in Yerevan we will have a sightseeing tour of the capital along major avenues and squares visiting the most popular public buildings and monuments.
 Amongst all the sites visited we will have a short stop at the fruit and vegetable market.
 Next, we will visit the Tsitsernakaberd Genocide Memorial and Museum.
-The site is dedicated to the victims of the Armenian genocide committed by Ottomans Turks during World War I. The visit will help us understand why a huge Armenian diaspora developed across the world.
+The site is dedicated to the victims of the Armenian genocide committed by Ottoman Turks during World War I. The visit will help us understand why a huge Armenian diaspora developed across the world.
 Stay: Hotel Europe (or similar) (B/L).

 Today begins with a visit to Matenadaran Museum - one of the richest book-depositories in the world, and recognized as such by UNESCO.
 Its collection of about 17,000 manuscripts includes almost all areas of ancient and medieval Armenian culture and sciences as well as manuscripts in Arabic, Persian, Greek, Syrian, Latin, Ethiopian, Indian, Japanese and others.
 We continue the day by heading south to Khor Virap – one of the holiest sites in Armenia, the site of the underground pit where Gregory the Illuminator was imprisoned before converting King Tiridat III to Christianity.
 The monastery has a spectacular view to Mount Ararat.